kapoorlab/TheNextMLExpert/README.md

 3) Denoise the Raw images using [CARE model](https://github.com/kapoorlab/TheNextMLExpert/blob/main/NucleiSegmentation/ZYXDenoising.ipynb) use the denoised and raw images to train UNET and Stardist model, [training notebook](https://github.com/kapoorlab/TheNextMLExpert/blob/main/NucleiSegmentation/TrainModel.ipynb)

-4) Using seeds from stardist perfrom a marker controlled watershed using UNET mask, slice by slice 2D result [prediction notebook](https://nbviewer.jupyter.org/github/kapoorlab/TheNextMLExpert/blob/main/NucleiSegmentation/SmartSeedsPrediction.ipynb)
+4) Using seeds from stardist perform a marker controlled watershed using UNET mask, slice by slice 2D result [prediction notebook](https://nbviewer.jupyter.org/github/kapoorlab/TheNextMLExpert/blob/main/NucleiSegmentation/SmartSeedsPrediction.ipynb)

 5) Stitch the nearby cells to create a 3D object in the same notebook, using a pre set distance threshold.

  Tif file of Segmentation Results: [UNET, StarDist and SmartSeeds](https://drive.google.com/drive/folders/1I4osUmRQqqEUjJYRsA4ujwVrBGxWmKEz?usp=sharing)

-6) [Notebook](https://github.com/kapoorlab/TheNextMLExpert/blob/main/NucleiSegmentation/NucleiSegmentations.ipynb) for comparing nuclei segmentation between StarDist and SmartSeeds along with Spot Segmentation result.
-The idea is to correct the mistakes in smartseeds segmentation to train a real 3D UNET and Stardist 3D model.
+6) [Notebook](https://github.com/kapoorlab/TheNextMLExpert/blob/main/NucleiSegmentation/NucleiSegmentations.ipynb) for comparing nuclei segmentation between StarDist and SmartSeeds.
+The idea is to correct the mistakes in smartseeds segmentation using the Napari correction tool I provide here to train a real 3D UNET and Stardist 3D model.

 7) The h5 files of [Trained Models](https://drive.google.com/drive/folders/1G9oAPFxHTGedwWSoXgzAX3fd6WzXIspA?usp=sharing), the training parameters are specified in